DataDog/documentation/content/en/database_monitoring/guide/connect_dbm_and_apm.md

 ---

 <div class="alert alert-warning">
-The features discussed on this page are in private beta.
-Contact your Customer Success Manager to learn more about it.
+The features described on this page are in beta.
+Contact your Customer Success Manager to learn more about them.
 </div>

 This guide assumes that you have configured [Datadog Monitoring][1] and are using [APM][2].